 As your data changes all the time, it is seldomly sufficient to create only a snapshot in time; You’d probably want a mechanism that keeps your replica up to date.
 This process is called replication, whereby the replica is periodically informed of any updates to the original data and applies them to the copy.

 In the context of (PostgreSQL) databases, the database cluster that you’re copying is called the primary, or sometimes leader.
 The copy of your database cluster is usually referred to by the name replica.
-You’ll also often find the names “master” for the former and “slave” or the latter in some literature, but due to the negative connotation that these words carry, we dislike using them.
+You’ll also often find the names “master” for the former and “slave” for the latter in some literature, but due to the negative connotation that these words carry, we dislike using them.
+Instead, primary and standby are the used terms.

 Creation of a replica in PostgreSQL is very simple.
 Shut down your database in a controlled manner (so that it creates a checkpoint), copy the data directory to the device where you want to run your replica, start the primary and the replica as usual.